The 5 criteria

 Governance and Management System

-The intent is to evaluate the way in which the organization manages the processes by balancing economic results with those related to the satisfaction of stakeholders' expectations in the short, medium and long term.
+Its purpose is to assess how effectively the organisation manages its processes by balancing economic performance with the fulfilment of stakeholder expectations over the short, medium and long term.

 Social

-The criterion is focused on aspects related to human rights, working conditions and local communities taking into account the level of importance of the topic in the internal and external context.
+This criterion focuses on human rights, working conditions and local communities, taking into account the relevance of social issues within both the internal and external context of the organisation.

-The intent is to estimate the level of exposure to current and potential risks related to social aspects in its own activity and along the value chain.
-These events can cause impacts on people and generate financial and non-financial losses for the organization and stakeholders.
+Its purpose is to assess exposure to current and potential social risks arising from the organisation's activities and across its value chain.
+Such risks may have adverse impacts on people and result in financial and non-financial losses for both the organisation and its stakeholders.

 Health and Safety